jazzyfresh/koan-lang/README.md

 Because of koan's syntax for anonymous functions (you'll see later), variable names cannot begin with underscores (i.e. this kind of thing wouldn't work: `_x := 5`).

-**Parallel Declaration** is allowed, seperating the components of both sides of the declaration by commas

-    # x, # y := 5, 3

 **Constants** (compile time error if you try to update a constant) are variables followed by the bang `!`